Xperaz/OOP-Hard-Parts/Notes/5-This_&_Scope.md

 ## This keyword and scoping issue

-What if we want to organize our code inside one of our shared functions - perhaps by defining a new inner function
+What if we want to organize our code inside one of our shared functions - perhaps by defining a new inner function, This technique is useful when we have a large amount of code in a single function and need to divide it into smaller parts.

 ```
 function UserCreator(name, score) {